Compline: Great Compline

 Unlike Small Compline, Great Compline has portions of the liturgy which are chanted by the Choir and during Lent the Prayer of St. Ephraim is said with prostrations.
 During the First Week of Great Lent, the Great Canon of Saint Andrew of Crete is divided into four portions and read on Monday through Thursday nights.

-Due to the penitential nature of Great Compline, it is not uncommon for the priest to hear Confession during the liturgy.
+Due to the penitential nature of Great Compline, it is not uncommon for the priest to hear Confession during or immediately following the liturgy.

 Great Compline is composed of three sections, each beginning with the call to prayer, "O come, let us worship…":